Maschell/GhidraRPXLoader/README.md

 # Usage

-Install the extension using the `Install Extensions` option inside Ghidra or extract the .zip manually into `[GHIDRA_ROOT]\Ghidra\Extensions`.
-Make sure to restart the program after installing.
+Install the extension using the `Install Extensions` option inside Ghidra.

 Once the extension is installed, you can import a .rpx/.rpl file via `File->Import File...`.